ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/cp.rst

 .. method:: add_js_script($script_type, $script_name)

-  This function allows you to include scripts found in the main JavaScript directory in the combo load routine, thus reducing HTTP requests.
+  This method allows you to include scripts found in the main JavaScript directory in the combo load routine, thus reducing HTTP requests.
 As an example, the call to load ``filename.js`` file from the ``themes/javascript`` directory would look like this::